The descriptor string in ASCII format. It may include a "*" to denote an arbitrary index (aka ranged descriptors).

 Computes the Weight Unit contributions of this Output as if it were the input in a tx.

-NOTE: When the descriptor in an input is addr(address)
+NOTE: When the descriptor in an input is addr(address), it is assumed

 (Script Hash-Witness Public Key Hash).